 3. Protection of Water Resources

-To protect water bodies and riparian areas, and to conform with forestry best management practices to protect water quality.
+To protect water bodies and riparian areas, and to conform with forestry best management practices to protect water quality, to meet the needs of both human communities and ecological systems.

 4. Protection of Biological Diversity